 Events, Recent & Forthcoming

 Simon Armitage’s live poetry readings for the general public or his live performances with the band LYR are added regularly to the listings below when ticket sales have been announced.
-Broadcasts still available are also listed below.
-For schools, GCSE Poetry Live! listings are available here.
+For schools, the annual GCSE Poetry Live! programme information is available here.

 *